 The impact of heat on the battery is alarmingly high.
 Battery University demonstrated this by holding batteries at the same percentage for one year, stored at various temperatures.
 After a year, the reduction in capacity was measured.
 At 77°F (25°C), the battery capacity reduced by 20%, meaning the maximum amount of energy the battery could store was now 80% of its original capacity.
 Another set of batteries were stored at 104°F (40°C) — these saw a reduction of 35%.

-Additionally, batteries experience stress while maintaining 100% charge.
+Additionally, batteries experience stress while maintaining a 100% charge.
 In the same test previously mentioned, another group of batteries was held at similar temperatures, but at a 40% charge.
 Under the same parameters, 77°F reduced the battery capacity by 4%, compared to a charge reduction of 20% when the test was performed at 100% charge.
 This pattern held true for other temperature ranges, demonstrating that the act of maintaining a charge overnight at any temperature can degrade battery capacity.

 While we're on the subject of heat, I'd like to touch on wireless charging.
 Standards such as Qi or PMA allow you to charge your phone on a mat without plugging it in, but the process of wireless charging in general isn't as energy efficient as wired charging.
-Loss of energy translates to heat, which has the same effect that the "topping off" feature has while overnight charging.
-Therefore, it's best to avoid wireless charging if you can, but at the very least, don't keep your phone on the charging pad long after it hits 100%.
+Loss of energy translates to heat, which has the same effect that the "topping off" feature has during overnight charging.
+Therefore, it's best to avoid wireless charging if you can, but at the very least, don't keep your phone on the charging pad long after it hits 100 percent.

 While many of us will charge our phones before they dip below 15%, there are times when we need to push our device a little more.
 I remember a few times in college where I took my laptop out of my dorm without the charger and was forced to push it to zero to finish some homework.
 What I didn't know was that this was hurting my battery life.